 My father's mahogany cruiser Monalisa

-My father was sailing the Atlantic and Pacific oceans during the WWII and of course he must have his own boat later when he landed in Stockholm, Sweden.
+My father was sailing the Atlantic and Pacific oceans during the WW II (have a look here) and of course he must have his own boat later when he landed in Stockholm, Sweden.
 After 19 years this dream became true and he bought the cruiser Monalisa.
 A big boat at that time, 1964.
-If I remember correct he paid 200 Euro for this boat, 39 years old at that time, that was a price that attract not so rich people and our family was not very rich.
+If I remember correct he paid 200 Euro for this boat, 48 years old at that time, that was a price that attract not so rich people and our family was not very rich.

-My father's cruiser Monalisa was probably designed and constructed by the famous boat designer C-G Pettersson.
-It could have been built about 1925.
-The length of the boat was just over 9 meters, the width not more then 2 meters and it was entirely built of mahogany.
+My father's cruiser Monalisa has a typical C. G. Pettersson look.
+It could have been built about 1916 according to Christoffer who own a sister boat to Monalisa, that's almost ten years earlier than I thought.
+Maybe built at Lidingö in Stockholm by Gustafson and Anderssons shipyard, at least Christoffer thought his Ingalena is built there.
+The length of the boat was just over 9 meters, the width not more than 2 meters and it was entirely built of mahogany.

 More information about C. G. Pettersson at Wikipedia (sorry, only Swedish):

 You can easily recognize a C. G. Pettersson designed boat, long and very narrow wooden boats.

 I found also this list of drawings for C. G. Pettersson designed boats (only Swedish):